 On July 7, lockdown measures were reimposed in Australia’s second biggest city, confining Melbourne residents to their homes unless undertaking essential business for six weeks.

-The United States on July 8 officially notified the United Nations secretary-general of the country’s withdrawal from the World Health Organization even as it grapples with nearly three million cases of coronavirus.
+The US on July 8 officially notified the United Nations secretary-general of the country’s withdrawal from the WHO even as it grapples with nearly three million cases of coronavirus.

 On July 10 Hong Kong will close all schools after the territory reported a spike in locally transmitted COVID-19 infections.
 Meanwhile in northern Syria, the first coronavirus case has been confirmed.

-The World Health Organization (WHO) on July 11 reported a record daily increase in global coronavirus cases, with the total rising by 228,102 in 24 hours.
+The WHO on July 11 reported a record daily increase in global coronavirus cases, with the total rising by 228,102 in 24 hours.

 The US health secretary Alex Azar warned the “window is closing” for decisive action to curb the virus as cases there surge.